-When it comes to brands, “fewer, stronger” is usually the best philosophy, given the expense and effort required to build and maintain them.
+As a brand architecture firm, we believe “fewer, stronger brands” is the best philosophy when it comes to managing a portfolio, given the expense and effort required to build and maintain brands.
 So companies are wise to design a framework—an architecture—for developing and organizing brands in their portfolio.
 It keeps the portfolio clear and focused and helps ensure that each brand within it is seen as distinct and, ultimately, indispensable.

 Optimizing brand portfolios entails designing a comprehensive, forward-looking approach for establishing the right mix and organization of brands.
 Specifically, it requires developing two key strategies: